jkatnik/ai-shell/README.md

 ## Backlog
 - refactor
+- store all files (config, logs?, history) in a single location
 - unit tests
 - configStore should check if newly entered API key is valid
 - documentation